African Paintings: 25 Paintings of Emmanuel Anaiye Ifebunmi

 - That You May Light My Path.

-Click To Tweet, ha!
+[bctt tweet=”“It is sometimes difficult to understand the mind of an artist especially a lonely one””], ha!
 The reason I made this painting was not known to me initially but I believed it came as a result of me searching for answers to who I want to be and what I want to do with my life.
 I was in a lonely wilderness trying to connect with my inner self and searching for a reason to exist.
 I pray that our Creator may light our path that we may find that which seems lost to us”.
 This work is acrylics on canvas.

 - The Palm Wine Tapper.